 What can we learn from these cases?
 Arguments to broaden standing are generally made by those on the left; such critics wish to ensure that the courts can enforce laws against, for example, environmental degradation and racial and gender discrimination.
-But would these critics want a broader standing doctrine if that doctrine enlisted the courts in enforcing laws against gay marriage or in preventing stem cell research on pro-life grounds?
-Perhaps instead these cases support a liberal argument for the current restrictive standing doctrine.
+11 But would these critics want a standing doctrine that also enlists the courts in enforcing laws against gay marriage12 or to prevent stem cell research on pro-life grounds?13 Perhaps, instead, these cases support a liberal argument for current, restrictive standing doctrine.
 As some scholars have shown, standing doctrine served liberal purposes in the New Deal and its immediate aftermath.
-These new cases may suggest that the doctrine can play a liberal role again by closing the door of the courts to conservative plaintiffs (and thus preventing judgments for those plaintiffs on the merits).
+14 These cases may suggest that the doctrine can play a liberal role again, by closing the door of the courts to conservative plaintiffs (and thus preventing judgments for those plaintiffs on the merits).

-But given the ample and convincing criticisms of current standing doctrine, 15 perhaps the better view is that these new cases present an opportunity for reform.
-Members of the Court might form unusual coalitions, with conservatives motivated by the merits of these new cases to recognize the need for broadened standing doctrine and liberals seizing the moment to implement long-desired changes.
+But given the ample and convincing criticisms of current standing doctrine, 15 perhaps the better view is that these new cases present an opportunity for reform of the doctrine.
+Members of the Court might form unusual coalitions, with conservatives motivated by the merits of these new cases to recognize the need for broadened standing doctrine, and liberals seizing the moment to implement long-desired changes.
 16 Will the Court take this opportunity?
 And what will it do?